CodyReichert/awesome-cl/README.md

 * :star: [Parenscript](https://common-lisp.net/project/parenscript/) - A translator from Common Lisp to Javascript.
 [3-clause BSD][15].
 See [Trident-mode](https://github.com/johnmastro/trident-mode.el), an Emacs mode that provides live interaction with the browser.[unlicence][5].
   * [paren6](https://github.com/BnMcGn/paren6/) - a set of ES6 macros for Parenscript.
 * [parse-js](http://marijnhaverbeke.nl/parse-js/) - A package for parsing ECMAScript 3. [zlib][33].
 * [JSCL](https://github.com/jscl-project/jscl) - A CL-to-JS compiler designed to be self-hosting from day one.
-Lacks CLOS, format and loop.
+Lacks `format`.
 * [CL-JavaScript](http://marijnhaverbeke.nl/cl-javascript/) - A translator from Javascript to Common Lisp.
 Not available on Quicklisp.
 [Expat][14].
 * [Wuwei](https://github.com/mtravers/wuwei/) - A toolkit to build Ajax-based web pages.
 [MIT][200].
 * [SmackJack](https://github.com/aarvid/SmackJack) - An Ajax Common Lisp Library using parenscript to generate javascript and hunchentoot (for now) as the web server.
 Also allows a server-side lisp function to call a client-side parenscript one.
 [MIT][200].